Adolfo de la Huerta

-Felipe Adolfo de la Huerta Marcor (/es/; 26 May 1881 – 9 July 1955) was a Mexican politician, the 45th President of Mexico from 1 June to 30 November 1920, following the overthrow of Mexican president Venustiano Carranza, with Sonoran generals Álvaro Obregón and Plutarco Elías Calles under the Plan of Agua Prieta.
+Felipe Adolfo de la Huerta Marcor (/es/; 26 May 1881 – 9 July 1955) was a Mexican politician, the 45th President of Mexico from 1 June to 30 November 1920, following the assassination of President Venustiano Carranza, with Sonoran generals Álvaro Obregón and Plutarco Elías Calles under the Plan of Agua Prieta.
 He is considered "an important figure among Constitutionalists during the Mexican Revolution."

 Biography

 A young Adolfo de la Huerta, interim president of Mexico (1920).

 De la Huerta was born on 26 May 1881, to a prominent family in Guaymas, Sonora.
 Although he studied music in Hermosillo, and earned a certificate in it, he became a bookkeeper to support his family.
 In 1908 he joined an Anti-Reelectionist club and in 1910 became its secretary, costing him his government job.
 In 1911, he defeated Plutarco Elías Calles for a seat in the Sonora state legislature.
-However, both men joined the Constitutionalist movement following the coup of Victoriano Huerta in February 1913 against Francisco I. Madero.
+However, both men joined the Constitutionalist movement following the coup of Victoriano Huerta (No relation) in February 1913 against Francisco I. Madero.
 De la Huerta became Venustiano Carranza's chief clerk from 1915–16 as the Constitutionalist faction took power.
 He then became interim governor of his home state of Sonora (1917–18), as Carranza's grip on power loosened, consul general of Mexico in New York City (1918), and he also traveled to Washington, D.C. to argue for Mexico's neutrality in World War I. De la Huerta was disgusted to learn after he returned to Mexico that Carranza had confiscated millions of pesos in gold from Mexican banks, after De la Huerta had denied the charges by the U.S. government as untrue.
 He was federal senator (1918) and governor of Sonora (1919–20).

 Carranza ruled out Obregón as his presidential successor after Obregón disparaged him.
 Carranza then considered De la Huerta, who was said to be uninterested in the presidency.
 Carranza then chose Ignacio Bonillas, a civilian who had been ambassador to the U.S. as his successor.

 De la Huerta had tangled with Carranza over control of Sonora, when Carranza declared the Sonora River federal territory.
 De la Huerta asserted state control.
 He also objected to Carranza's meddling with a Sonoran peace with the indigenous Yaqui, which threatened to reignite hostilities, which he had helped bring to an end.
 Carranza further antagonized De la Huerta by appointing Manuel Diéguez as head of the military in Sonora and insert him and federal troops by transiting through the United States.
 De la Huerta countered by appointing Calles as head of Sonora military operations.
 Carranza attempted to remove de la Huerta from the Sonoran governorship and put General Ignacio L. Pesqueira as military governor.
 Calles began maneuvering in favor of De la Huerta against Carranza, and sent a telegram withdrawing recognition for Carranza's government.